Sv443-Network/UserUtils/docs.md

 > If `options.debounce` is set to a number above 0, this listener will be debounced by that amount of milliseconds (defaults to 0).
 > E.g. if the debounce time is set to 200 and the selector is found twice within 100ms, only the last call of this listener will be executed.

-> `options.debounceEdge` is set to "falling" by default, which means the debounce timer will start after the last call of this listener.
+> `options.debounceType` is set to "immediate" by default, which means the listener will be called immediately and then debounced on subsequent calls.
-> If set to "rising", the debounce timer will start after the first call of this listener.
+> If set to "idle", the SelectorObserver will wait until the debounce time has passed with no new calls and then calls the listener with the latest element(s) found.
+> See the [Debouncer](#debouncer) class for a better explanation.

 > When using TypeScript, the generic `TElement` can be used to specify the type of the element(s) that this listener will return.
 > It will default to HTMLElement if left undefined.